 That’s part of the beauty of digitizing food safety checklists—it empties out the file room and spares workers from being edged out of their own offices by paperwork, while putting every piece of information within easy reach via computer or personal device.
-That hapless QA person need only pick up their tablet or log onto their computer to get the records they need.
+That hapless QA person need only pick up their tablet or log on to their computer to get the records they need.

-Digitizing has an unforeseen aspect: it creates a massive amount of data that could potentially still be as difficult to use as raw paper.
+Digitization has a thorny aspect: it creates a massive amount of data that could potentially still be as difficult to use as raw paper.
 For example, that organization might simply have scanned all of those forms into PDF files.
-It would empty out the file room but could leave finding the right information nearly as difficult.
+It would empty out the file room but could make finding the right information nearly as difficult.

-Digital gives you the power to drill into the data quickly and efficiently – as long as you use a platform that gives you that functionality.
+A digital solution grants you the power to drill into the data quickly and efficiently—but only as long as you use a platform that gives you that functionality.
 The good news?
-If you can do that, you suddenly have access to an amazing array of information, and you can get answers to questions that you didn’t even know had answers.
+If you can do that, you suddenly have access to an amazing array of information, and you can get quick answers to questions that you didn’t even know had answers.